 - 1/4 cup shredded smoked mozzarella (or more regular mozzarella)

 - 3 eggs

 - salt and pepper

-- Add onions and garlic and sautee for 4 minutes or until onions are just beginning to soften.
+- Add chard stems, onion and garlic and cook for 4-5 minutes until onions and stems are softened.

 - Serve immediately.